On the shape of an axisymmetric meniscus rising from a static liquid pool: Conclusion

 \section{Conclusion}

-The objectives of this work were (a) to utilize the asymptotically motivated Euler transformation to transform a divergent power series solution to a convergent one, where the influence of singularities are mapped outside the physical domain, and (b) to obtain---for the first time---a conjectured exact solution for the shape of the meniscus formed outside a right circular cylinder.
+In this work, the asymptotically motivated Euler transformation was utilized to transform a divergent power series solution to a convergent one, where the influence of singularities were mapped outside the physical domain.
+Furthermore, we have obtained---for the first time---an exact solution for the shape of the meniscus formed outside a partially submerged vertical cylinder in an infinite horizontal static pool.
 The efficacy of the power series solution has been systematically tested against numerical and previously-derived matched asymptotic solutions.
-Clearly, effort in the power series approach (via a Newton iteration) is required to determine the height of the meniscus at the wall; however, the payoff is that there is a self-contained analytical solution that is exact in the absence of round-off errors.
-Moreover, the complexity of the matched asymptotic solution precludes additional higher order corrections from being generated practically, so for a large portion of the $B$ domain, the power series solution is attractive for ease of use.
-The simple character of this problem allows us to advance the technique of asymptotic resummation introduced in~\cite{Barlow:2017}.
+Moreover, the complexity of the matched asymptotic solution precludes additional higher-order corrections from being generated practically.
+The power series solution, generated recursively, is attractive for its ease of use for all values of $B$, $\theta$, and over the entire physical domain.